vielhuber/jwtbutler/README.md

 }
 ```

+ and deploy it together with [jwtsso.html](https://github.com/vielhuber/jwtsso/blob/master/jwtsso.html) in the root public directory on the auth server and on all pages that use sso.

-to use the php functions:
+to use the jwtsso in php:
 ```bash
 composer require vielhuber/jwtsso
 ```